 Symphonicity is a group of more than 200 orchestra musicians and chorus members who love music and voluntarily come together every year to present masterworks performances, as well as other beloved and traditional concerts.
 It all started in the summer of 1981 when a group of 35 musicians, under the baton of David S. Kunkel, met together to provide challenging performance experiences for musicians and high-quality, low-cost concerts for the Virginia Beach community.
 Since then, the orchestra has stayed true to its purpose, but is now known as Symphonicity (combining “city” with “Symphony”) to reflect the growth, reach and quality of the organization.
 In 2017, upon the retirement of our founding director and after an international search, Maestro Daniel W. Boothe took the podium as our Music Director and Conductor.

 Since 1997, the Virginia Arts Festival has transformed the cultural scene in southeastern Virginia, presenting great performers from around the world to local audiences and making this historic, recreation-rich region a cultural destination for visitors from across the United States and around the world.
-The Festival has presented numerous U.S. and regional premieres, and regularly commissions new works of music, dance, and theater from some of today’s most influential composers, choreographers and playwrights.
+The Festival has presented numerous U.S. and regional premieres, and regularly commissions new works of music, dance, and theater from some of today’s most influential composers, choreographers, and playwrights.
 The Festival’s arts education programs reach tens of thousands of area schoolchildren each year through student matinees, in-school performances, artists’ residencies, master classes, and demonstrations.

-Commonwealth Musical Stage was incorporated in 1991 as the State’s only professional theatre committed exclusively to the production of musical theatre.
+Commonwealth Musical Stage was incorporated in 1991 as the state’s only professional theatre committed exclusively to the production of musical theatre.
 To more clearly reflect the company’s identity, the name was changed to Virginia Musical Theatre in 1997.
 VMT is a 501(c)(3) not-for-profit arts organization.
 A volunteer board of trustees oversees the fiduciary responsibilities of the company.
-Each year, VMT produces four musicals, generally two contemporary and two from the classical Broadway annals, that bring together the finest professional performers from Broadway, touring circuits and the Virginia region with leading musicians, designers, and young theatre aspirants.
-Boasting significant Broadway, national and international credits, the artistic leads inspire regional talent to create supreme productions like Camelot, Phantom of the Opera, Little Women, The Little Mermaid, Beauty and the Beast and a variety of classical Broadway musicals.
+Each year, VMT produces four musicals, generally two contemporary and two from the classical Broadway annals, that bring together the finest professional performers from Broadway, touring circuits, and the Virginia region with leading musicians, designers, and young theatre aspirants.
+Boasting significant Broadway, national, and international credits, the artistic leads inspire regional talent to create supreme productions like Camelot, Phantom of the Opera, Little Women, The Little Mermaid, Beauty and the Beast, and a variety of classical Broadway musicals.

 Tidewater Winds is one of a few professional, non-profit concert bands performing repertoire ranging from Sousa Marches, contemporary repertoire to Big Band programming.
 When you experience these concerts you are entertained with the highest quality of musical celebration available.
-Our professional musicians, staff, and volunteers are prepared to ensure you are fully engaged and comfortable.
+Their professional musicians, staff, and volunteers are prepared to ensure you are fully engaged and comfortable.

-The Governor's School for the Arts is a center for innovation that develops excellence, nurtures creativity, inspires artistic vision and builds communities with a passion for the arts.
+The Governor's School for the Arts is a center for innovation that develops excellence, nurtures creativity, inspires artistic vision, and builds communities with a passion for the arts.
 The Governor's School for the Arts (GSA) offers premiere arts training in Hampton Roads in six departments: Dance, Instrumental Music, Musical Theatre, Theater & Film, Visual Arts, and Vocal Music.
 Each department trains students to develop in their art form with a focus on conservatory style study.
 Transportation is provided to GSA by the local school divisions.
 The school serves the school divisions of Chesapeake, Franklin, Norfolk, Portsmouth, Isle of Wight, Southampton, Suffolk, and Virginia Beach